mit-pdos/secfs-skeleton/README.md

  - The implementation only supports adding and writing to files, but not deleting or moving them.
 There is also no support for things like chmod (for the executable flag and ctime/mtime).
-Adding this should be straightforward (except perhaps not atomic rename).
+Adding this should be straightforward (except perhaps for atomic rename).

 ## Appendix A: Multiple file systems

-In SUNDR, only the file system owner can create files in the root of the file system.
+In SUNDR, only the file-system owner can create files in the root of the file system.
 The only way to enable other users to create and modify files is by creating a group-writeable directory, which users then create their own hierarchies inside.
-For example, the file system owner might create the folder `/home`, and make it group-owned by the group `users`, of which all users are a member of.
+For example, the file-system owner might create the folder `/home`, and make it group-owned by the group `users`, of which all users are a member of.
 Users `A` and `B` can both create private directories inside `/home`, since they can modify the